syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 ## Custom editor

 The custom editor can be added to DataForm by inheriting the `IDataFormEditor` class for business models.
-You can create custom editor using implement all method in IDataFormEditor.
+You can create custom editor using implement all method in `IDataFormEditor`.

 To add custom editor in DataForm, register the editor with custom registered type for the required property using `RegisterEditor` method.
 You can also customize editor settings by using available methods in `IDataFormEditor`.